Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Introduction

-The structure of this article is as follows: in the next section we give notation and some preliminary results.
-In Section \ref{sec:maxsubgroups} we give information about maximal subgroups of finite and algebraic exceptional groups, and in the following section we give lots of information about unipotent and semisimple elements of exceptional groups, together with information about $\sl_2$-subalgebras of exceptional Lie algebras.
-Section \ref{sec:sl2modules} gives information about modules for $\SL_2(p^a)$, and the section after gives some constructions of $\PSL_2$s inside $E_6$ in characteristic $3$.
+The structure of this article is as follows: in the next chapter we give notation and some preliminary results.
+In Chapter \ref{ch:maxsubgroups} we give information about maximal subgroups of finite and algebraic exceptional groups.
+Chapter \ref{ch:maxsubspace} gives results about how to prove results about almost simple subgroups of algebraic groups, given information about their simple socles.
+Chapter \ref{ch:semisimple} proves results about `blueprints', finite subgroups of an algebraic group $\bG$ that stabilize exactly the same subspaces of a (non-trivial) rational $k\bG$-module as some infinite subgroup.
+We obtain upper bounds on the orders of semisimple elements that are not blueprints for the minimal module for $F_4$, $E_6$ and $E_7$.
+In Chapter \ref{ch:unipssemis} after, we give lots of information about unipotent and semisimple elements of exceptional groups, together with information about $\slf_2$-subalgebras of exceptional Lie algebras.
+Chapter \ref{ch:sl2modules} gives information about modules for $\SL_2(p^a)$, and the chapter after gives some constructions of $\PSL_2$s inside $E_6$ in characteristic $3$.

-We then launch into the proof proper, with Section \ref{sec:strategy} giving an outline of the strategy of the proof, Sections \ref{sec:f4} and \ref{sec:e6} proving the results for $F_4$ and $E_6$, and then the three sections after doing $E_7$ in characteristic $2$, and then $E_7$ in odd characteristic, split into two sections according as the embedding into the simply connected group is $2\times \PSL_2(p^a)$ and $\SL_2(p^a)$.
+We then launch into the proof proper, with Chapter \ref{ch:strategy} giving an outline of the strategy of the proof, Chapters \ref{ch:f4} and \ref{ch:e6} proving the results for $F_4$ and $E_6$, and then the three chapters after doing $E_7$ first in characteristic $2$, and then $E_7$ in odd characteristic, split into two chapters according as the embedding into the simply connected group is $2\times \PSL_2(p^a)$ or $\SL_2(p^a)$.

-The appendix gives some information about the composition factors of the reductive and parabolic maximal subgroups of $F_4$, $E_6$ and $E_7$ on the minimal and adjoint modules, information that is well known but given here for ease of reference.
+The first appendix gives some widely known information about the composition factors of the reductive and parabolic maximal subgroups of $F_4$, $E_6$ and $E_7$ on the minimal and adjoint modules, information that is well known but given here for ease of reference.
+The second gives the traces of semisimple elements of small order on the minimal and adjoint modules for the algebraic groups $F_4$, $E_6$ and $E_7$.

+\textbf{Acknowledgement}: The author would like to thank the referee for many detailed and helpful comments that have greatly improved the exposition of the manuscript.

-\section{Notation and preliminaries}
+\chapter{Notation and Preliminaries}

-In this section we give the notation that we need, both for groups and for modules, and give a few preliminary results.
+In this chapter we give the notation that we need, for both groups and modules, and give a few preliminary results.